 We come up with excuses ALL the time.
 We’re too tired, too sick, and too old.
 We don’t have time or the finances to pursue the business we’ve dreamed of pursuing.
 Some of you think you’re too young or don’t have the necessary qualifications to Live GREATER.

 What’s a GREATER life?
 It’s one that rises above its circumstances.
-It’s one that doesn’t allow adversities to dictate its joy nor its obedience to God.
+The greater life doesn’t allow adversities to dictate its joy or obedience to God.
 Joseph is a perfect example of living GREATER (Genesis 39-40).

-Sold into slavery by his brothers, lied on, and thrown in prison for a crime he didn’t commit, Joseph could have resigned himself to a bitter life, simply accepting what life threw at him.
+He was sold into slavery by his brothers, lied on, and thrown in prison for a crime he didn’t commit; Joseph could have resigned himself to a bitter life, simply accepting what life threw at him.
 But he didn’t.

-Joseph made the best of his circumstances, even capitalizing on the opportunities that were presented to him.
+Joseph made the best of his circumstances, even capitalizing on the opportunities presented to him.
 We can learn a lot from brother Joseph about how to Live Greater.

 Live GREATER – In the Midst Trials

-Joseph’s brothers sold him to the Midianites (Genesis 37:28) who in turn sold him to Potiphar (Genesis 37:36).
+Joseph’s brothers sold him to the Midianites (Genesis 37:28), who sold him to Potiphar (Genesis 37:36).
 The bible says that Joseph found grace in Potiphar’s sight and was made an overseer in Potiphar’s house (Genesis 39:4).
-Joseph was a slave who was GREATER than everybody in the house except Potiphar.
-Joseph recognized the anointing that was on his life and refused to sin against God when tempted by Potiphar’s wife (Genesis 39:9).
-Joseph is proof you can Live GREATER in the midst of great adversity when the Spirit of God is leading you.
+Joseph was an enslaved person who was GREATER than everybody in the house except Potiphar.
+Joseph recognized the anointing on his life and refused to sin against God when tempted by Potiphar’s wife (Genesis 39:9).
+Joseph is proof you can Live GREATER amid great adversity when the Spirit of God is leading you.